stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 To install Node.js on Linux, use the
 [recommended installation process for your distribution](https://nodejs.org/en/download/package-manager/), or a [Docker image](https://store.docker.com/images/node).
-If the distribution supports snaps, you can also install
+If the Linux distribution supports snaps, you can also install
 [Node.js as a snap](https://nodesource.com/blog/announcing-node-js-snap-linux-users/).
 Snaps automatically update, so are not suitable for situations where you need a